-A strong body is one piece of the wellness puzzle, and in this post, I’ll be introducing you to ways you can strengthen your body.
+In this post, I’ll be introducing you to ways you can strengthen your body and move with intention.

-This is the second installment in my Core Four series where I’m introducing you to my four pillars of health.
+This is the second installment in my Core 4 series where I’m introducing you to my four pillars of health.
 (Eat Nourishing Foods was the first.)
-This the framework behind my whole health and wellness philosophy as well as the foundation of my Harder to Kill Challenge (come to my webinar about it).
+This the framework behind my whole health and wellness philosophy as well as the foundation of my Core 4 Program.

 Now, before you think I’m going to insist you start barbell training or exercising like crazy every day, hear me out.
 You may be surprised at my approach.